gferman/gastonfermandoislab/content/authors/admin/_index.md

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Researchers
-- Visitors
+- Principal Investigators
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Welcome!
+I am an Assistant Professor in the [Department of Civil Engineering](http://obrasciviles.usm.cl) at [Universidad Tecnica Federico Santa Maria (USM)](https://www.usm.cl) at Santiago de Chile since 2011.
+I hold a B.S. and M.S. in Civil Engineering from USM at Valparaiso, and a Ph.D. in Structural Engineering from University of Illinois at Urbana-Champaign, where I worked under the supervision of [Prof. Billie F. Spencer, Jr](https://cee.illinois.edu/directory/profile/bfs).
+My research interests are structural control, experimental testing, real-time hybrid simulation, random vibrations, earthquake engineering, steel design, and structural optimization, among others.

+I am a member of the Chilean Association of Seismology and Earthquake Engineering (ACHISINA), and a member of the [Structural Health Monitoring & Control Committee](https://www.asce.org/templates/membership-communities-committee-detail.aspx?committeeid=000000885217) from ASCE Engineering Mechanics Institute (EMI).
+I was awarded with the CONICYT “Becas Chile” Scholarship, the Fulbright Foreign Fellowship from the United States Department of State, and USM Faculty Development Scholarship.